Wotcnt/Polyrifringence-Engine/README.md

 Participation may take many valid forms, including but not limited to:

 - **Analytical discourse**
-  Deep reading, interpretation, critique, and discussion of the `README.md`, `MATH_MODEL(RENDER).md`, and `THEORY.md`, including observer-lens perspectives and cross-domain synthesis.
+  Deep reading, interpretation, critique, and discussion of the `README.md`, `MATH_MODEL(RENDER).md`, and `THEORY.md`, including observer-lenses perspectives and cross-domain synthesis.

 - **Simulations & derived outputs**
   Running simulations, generating plots, visualisations, or datasets derived from the canonical models, and sharing results with clear attribution and parameter disclosure.